jamesyonan/jacs/README.md

   SCRYPT-AES256-HMAC-SHA256
   BCRYPT-AES256-HMAC-SHA256
-password   : password or '.' to prompt from stdin without echo strength   : strength of password derivation (1 to 32) infile     : input pathname or 'stdin' outfile    : output pathname or 'stdout'
+password   : password or '.' to prompt from stdin without echo strength   : strength of password derivation (1 to 32 for exponential
+             strength or 64 and higher for iteration count) infile     : input pathname or 'stdin' outfile    : output pathname or 'stdout'
 'A' suffix : for D64, pass through input if not encrypted